rohan-varma/scripts/README.md

 doubledollar.py: For a given file, reformats math formatting of the form $ _equation_ $ to $$ _equation_ $$ because Jupyter supports the former but Github-flavored markdown only supports the latter

 s2nb.py: Converts a python script to a Jupyter Notebook

+typora.sh: Opens up the typora editor with a specified filename (creating the file if it doesn't exist)